 Hello, and greetings my Bearded Soldiers, it’s me your Bearded Captain, leader of all beards on digital media.
 I hope you’re well and looking after yourselves.
 My bearded beloved’s, I am here this evening to address you lovely souls.

 Brothers, I hope you’re surviving in these tough times, times where you can’t fully maintain your beards (give them a trim).
 Brothers … this is times of lockdown, brother beard it’s binding upon you to learn skills.

-Skills, such as may be cooking, going some way to achieving your goals.
+Skills such as may be cooking, will go some way to achieving your goals.
 I am a beard who tries to lead by example.
 So, alhamdulillah I have learnt to make toffee crisp, kinder Bueno and Aero milkshake.

 On top of that, I have learnt how to make kebabs and to prepare chicken .. before the lockdown I wouldn’t have had a clue how to do any of that.
 I am fortunate to be able to say, I have done this, as well as working on improving this project (The Bearded Captain).